17 Configuring Kerberos Authentication

 Specifies the complete path name to the Kerberos credentials cache (CC) file.
 The default value is operating system-dependent.
 For UNIX, it is /tmp/krb5cc_userid.

 Using the OS_MEMORY option indicates that an OS-managed memory credential cache is used for the credential cache file.
-The only value currently supported for this is OSMSFT (for Microsoft Windows).
+This option is supported in all platforms.

 You can use the following formats to specify a value for SQLNET.KERBEROS5_CC_NAME: